srozemuller/rozemuller_blog/content/blog/2021-10-07-manage-avd-automated-with-microsoft-endpoint-manager/index.md

 ```

 ![image-43](image-43.png)
-Thank you for reading this kick-off blog about managing AVD environments automated with Microsoft Endpoint Manager.
+Thank you for reading this kick-off blog about managing AVD environments automated with Microsoft Intune.

 {{< bye >}}